×

 Sample Bottle Registration

-Laboratories require you to submit updated details about your oil and machine every time you send an oil sample to the lab.
+It's important to note details about your oil and machine every time you take an oil sample.
 This can be done either on a small paper form, through a label sticker attached to the sample bottles or by scanning a QR code to fill out a form via an app provided by certain labs.
 Below are the critical details that must be provided:

 • Machine Identification: The name and number should exactly match the registration for equipment.
-Oil analysis labs usually use machine names to link current results with historical data, forming a continuous trend.
+Typically, machine names are used to link current results with historical data, forming a continuous trend.
 However, in factories where there are various machines and the staff changes frequently, issues may arise, such as calling a machine by a different name.
 Confusions such as "machine left vs. right" or "First machine from the bottom vs. First machine from the front" can arise.
 It’s highly recommended to establish a procedure that clearly guides the team on proper sampling, machine names with pictures, and data entry, to ensure everyone is on the same page.

 • Sampling Point: A single machine can have multiple components and various points for taking oil samples.
 Clearly identifying the sampling point ensures continuity with historical data from the same location, enabling consistent tracking over time.